debrutal/mn-4-2-otel-resource-attributes/README.md

 start the application... after a few seconds you will encounter the following error message:

+> i used intellij run on Application.java.
+> `mvn mn:run` is not having a different issue (though the actual problem is class not found)

 ```java
 Exception in thread "BatchSpanProcessor_WorkerThread-1" java.lang.NoClassDefFoundError: io/opentelemetry/semconv/resource/attributes/ResourceAttributes
 	at com.google.cloud.opentelemetry.trace.TraceVersions.readSdkVersion(TraceVersions.java:34)